-This 5 week online intensive will focus on helping students generate new work, build community, explore identity, and craft gorgeous poems.
+This 6 session online intensive will focus on helping students generate new work, build community, explore identity, and craft gorgeous poems.
 We'll read numerous queer and gender-expansive poets and explore juicy writing prompts.
 Classes will be held live over zoom with homework between sessions.
 Get all the details here.

 Other Available Performances and Workshops